 Whenever you begin the process of building something, your first step is to create a solid foundation.
-This is the goal of the Level One section.
-Here you will be introduced to the first of three empty hand forms – Siu Lim Tau – learn the basic structures that form the "hands" of Wing Chun, explore core concepts and principles, and practice the initial set of San Saus or reflex development drills.
+This is the goal of the Level One curriculum.
+Here you will be introduced to the first of three empty hand forms, known as Siu Lim Tau or "the Little Idea."
+You will also learn the basic structures that form the "hands" of Wing Chun, explore core concepts and principles, and practice the initial set of trapping and reflex development drills.

 There is the famous story of the college professor who travelled to meet a great Zen master.
 The master invited him in and set out cups and a pot of tea.
 The professor first asked the master to instruct him in all of the ways of Zen, but then began to recount all of his past experiences, degrees, books he had read and other masters he had interviewed.
 As the Zen master listened politely to the professor, he began to pour the tea.
 As the professor's tea cup filled, the master continued to pour until tea overflowed and poured out over the tabletop.